DouglasCorreia/gulp-default-tasks/README.md

 gulp imageMinify
 ```

-### Command to send to production
+### Command to send to the production enviroment

-After you finished the entire development, run the following command to send to production:
+After you finished the entire development, run the following command:

 ```
 gulp build
 ```

-This command will create a folder called "build" with only files that you need to send.
+This command will create a folder called "build" with only files that you need.

 Have fun programming!